Lower Face-lift Surgery

 - Incisions are usually small and concealed by your hairline, but hypertrophic or unsightly scars do occur.

-- Swelling and bruising are normal after the procedure and might be present for weeks.
+- Swelling and bruising are normal after the procedure and could be present for weeks.

 - Several months of numbness in the skin is normal.
-This might be present for 1-2 years after the surgery and could even be permanent.
-The skin might tingle or quickly “shock” as it “awakens”.
+This could be present for 1-2 years after the surgery and could even be permanent.
+The skin could tingle or quickly “shock” as it “awakens”.

-- Hair loss near the incision sites might be temporary or permanent.
+- Hair loss near the incision sites could be temporary or permanent.
 Substantial hair loss could even require hair transplantation.

 - Facial nerve injury is rare but serious.
 It can cause permanent weakness of the facial muscles and therefore cause drooping and asymmetry.